-Summary of Current and Subsequent Material Events - Change of Control & Sale of Assets
+Summary of Current and Subsequent Material Events - (Discussion of Exchange Agreement terminated on June 1, 2007).

-Croff Enterprises, Inc. announced on December 12, 2006, a Stock Equivalent Exchange Agreement providing for the acquisition of the Taiyun Rongan Business Trading Company Limited, hereafter "TRBT", a Chinese corporation located in the city of Taiyun, Shanxi Province, in the People's Republic of China.
-The stock equivalent Exchange Agreement (hereafter "exchange agreement") provides for a change in control of Croff, a change in the business of Croff, and a new management team.
+Croff Enterprises, Inc. announced on December 12, 2006, a now terminated Stock Equivalent Exchange Agreement providing for the acquisition of the Taiyun Rongan Business Trading Company Limited, hereafter "TRBT", a Chinese corporation located in the city of Taiyun, Shanxi Province, in the People's Republic of China.
+The stock equivalent Exchange Agreement (hereafter "exchange agreement") provided for a change in control of Croff, a change in the business of Croff, and a new management team.

-The essential provisions of the exchange agreement provide for Croff to issue over 11 million new common shares (92.5%) of its common stock to the shareholders of TRBT in exchange for the acquisition of 80% of the outstanding equity and ownership interest in TRBT by Croff.
-In the event of the completion and closing of the Exchange Agreement, Croff would own eighty percent (80%) of all of the issued and outstanding equity interest of TRBT.
+The essential provisions of the exchange agreement provided for Croff to issue over 11 million new common shares (92.5%) of its common stock to the shareholders of TRBT in exchange for the acquisition of 80% of the outstanding equity and ownership interest in TRBT by Croff.
+In the event of the completion and closing of the Exchange Agreement, Croff would have owned eighty percent (80%) of all of the issued and outstanding equity interest of TRBT.
 TRBT owns a seventy-six percent (76%) interest in six shopping malls located in or around the city of Taiyun, China which is located approximately 400 kilometers west of Beijing, China.
-As a result, Croff would own approximately sixty-one percent (61%) net interest in the shopping malls as its sole assets.
-At closing, TRBT shareholders will receive and own approximately 92.5% of the common shares of Croff and the Croff shareholders will continue to hold approximately 7.5% of the then issued and outstanding common shares of Croff.
+As a result, Croff would have owned approximately sixty-one percent (61%) net interest in the shopping malls as its sole assets.
+At closing, TRBT shareholders would have received and owned approximately 92.5% of the common shares of Croff and the Croff shareholders would have continued to hold approximately 7.5% of the then issued and outstanding common shares of Croff.

-As a provision of the exchange agreement, Mr. Gerald L. Jensen, Croff's President, and his affiliated companies, the current principal shareholders of Croff, hereafter the "Croff Principals," will, subject to shareholder vote, acquire 67.2% of all of the Preferred B Oil and Gas assets from Croff in exchange for the conveyance to Croff of the 67.2% of the Class B Preferred Shares currently held by these Croff Principals.
-The Croff Principals will exchange three hundred sixty three thousand five hundred thirty five (363,535) shares, or 67.2% of the class "B" shares outstanding, in exchange for 67.2% of the shares of a new subsidiary to which all of the oil and gas assets and related bank accounts of the Company will be transferred.

-These class "B" preferred shares will be cancelled by the Company upon assignment.
-The Croff Principals will, concurrently, tender the sum of six hundred thousand dollars (\$600,000) in cash to the Company, and assume all liabilities of the oil and gas assets, in exchange for the remaining 32.8% of the shares of the new subsidiary holding all of the Croff oil and gas assets.
+As a provision of the exchange agreement, Mr. Gerald L. Jensen, Croff's President, and his affiliated companies, the current principal shareholders of Croff, hereafter the "Croff Principals," would have, subject to shareholder vote, acquired 67.2% of all of the Preferred B Oil and Gas assets from Croff in exchange for the conveyance to Croff of the 67.2% of the Class B Preferred Shares currently held by these Croff Principals.
+The Croff Principals would have exchanged three hundred sixty three thousand five hundred thirty five (363,535) shares, or 67.2% of the class "B" shares outstanding, in exchange for 67.2% of the shares of a new subsidiary to which all of the oil and gas assets and related bank accounts of the Company will be transferred.
+These class "B" preferred shares would have been cancelled by the Company upon assignment.
+The Croff Principals would have, concurrently, tendered the sum of six hundred thousand dollars (\$600,000) in cash to the company, and assume all liabilities of the oil and gas assets, in exchange for the remaining 32.8% of the shares of the new subsidiary holding all of the Croff oil and gas assets.